 Scorpion fish sting

 Scorpion fish are members of the family Scorpaenidae, which includes lionfish and stonefish.
+These fish are very good at hiding in their surroundings.
 The fins of these prickly fish carry poisonous venom.
-This article describes the effects of a sting from such fish.
+This article describes the effects of a sting from such a fish.

-Scorpion fish live in tropical waters, including the warm shorelines of the coastal United States.
-They are also considered prized aquarium fish and thus are found worldwide.
+Scorpion fish live in tropical waters, including along warm coasts of the United States.
+They are also found in aquariums worldwide.

 A scorpion fish sting causes intense pain and swelling at the site of the sting.
-Swelling can spread to affect an entire arm or leg within minutes.
+Swelling can spread and affect an entire arm or leg within minutes.

 - Nausea and vomiting

-Wash the area with warm water if possible.
-Soak the wound in the hottest water the person can tolerate for 30 to 90 minutes while seeking medical attention.
+Wash the area with salt water.
+Remove any foreign material, such as sand or dirt, from around the wound.
+Soak the wound in the hottest water the person can stand for 30 to 90 minutes.

 Before Calling Emergency

 - Person's age, weight, and condition

 - Time of the sting